 Public ownership will benefit consumers, ensuring that their interests are put first and that there is democratic accountability for the service.

 Building a clean economy of the future is the most important thing we must do for our children, our grandchildren and future generations.

 Labour’s energy policy is built on three simple principles:

-- To ensure security of energy supply and ‘keep the lights on’.
+- To ensure the security of energy supply and ‘keep the lights on’.

 - To ensure energy costs are affordable for consumers and businesses.

 - To ensure we meet our climate change targets and transition to a low-carbon economy.

 The UK energy system is outdated, expensive and polluting.
 Privatisation has failed to deliver an energy system that delivers for people, businesses or our environment.